 7. Think global, act local

-Remember that we all have different contexts and some questions simply do not make sense to ask everyone.
-The internet has been around for a long time and I still occasionally find a store that ships internationally but only accepts 5 digit ZIP codes (US-centric) – they probably wonder why no-one buys their products from abroad.
-Take appropriate steps to customise the questions to be relevant to all participants, this could involve special question logic that changes how you ask a question.
+Remember that we all have different contexts, and some questions simply do not make sense to ask everyone.
+The internet has been around for a long time.
+I still occasionally find a store that ships internationally but only accepts 5-digit ZIP codes (US-centric) – they probably wonder why no one buys their products from abroad.
+Take appropriate steps to customize the questions to be relevant to all participants; this could involve special question logic that changes how you ask a question.
 However, if you ask the same question in different ways with different people, you’ll need to “think globally” about how you’ll combine the data again at the end.

 8. Be entirely random or neatly ordered

 The order of your questions will almost certainly have an effect (small or large) on your data.
-Therefore it’s important to either (a) follow a “natural ordering” the options (if one exists) or (b) properly randomise the options for every single participant.
-For example, options for income or education make sense to have in ascending order whereas gender and favourite movies can almost always be randomised.
+Therefore, it’s important to either (a) follow a “natural ordering” of the options (if one exists) or (b) properly randomize the options for every single participant.
+For example, options for income or education make sense to have in ascending order, whereas gender and favorite movies can almost always be randomized.

 These 8 principles are important to keep in mind when writing any questions, but they’re essential when writing screening questions.